What is Periodontal Disease, Perioscaling and Root-planing?

 If you are hearing numbers of 4, 5 and 6 with bleeding present and your dentist sees it affecting your bone, you are probably heading towards a periodontal disease diagnosis.

 If the pocketing reaches 7, 8 or greater you will probably be referred for specialist care for your disease.
+We’ll do everything that we can to avoid a tooth extraction.

 Scaling and Root Planing to Treat Gum Disease